iva2k/total-app/README.md

 To preview the production build of the web app, execute `pnpm run preview`.

-To deploy the app, need to install an [adapter](https://kit.svelte.dev/docs/adapters) for the target environment.
+To deploy the app, you will need to install an [adapter](https://kit.svelte.dev/docs/adapters) for the target environment.
 Netlify and Vercel adapters are already installed and automatically selected when deploying to these providers.

 ## Desktop App